Canada’s House speaker resigns over inviting a man who fought for a Nazi unit to Parliament

 “That public recognition has caused pain to individuals and communities, including to the Jewish community in Canada and around the world in addition to Nazi survivors in Poland among other nations.
 I accept full responsibility for my actions,” he added.

-Rota stepped down after meeting with the House of Commons’ party leaders later Tuesday.
-All main opposition parties called for Rota to step down, and government House leader Karina Gould earlier said that she believed lawmakers had lost confidence in Rota.
+Rota stepped down after meeting with the House of Commons’ party leaders.
+All main opposition parties had called for Rota to step down, and House government leader Karina Gould said that lawmakers had lost confidence in Rota.

+“This is something that has brought shame and embarrassment to all of Parliament and indeed all Canadians.
+The speaker did the honorable thing in resigning,” Gould said.

+Gould said that Rota invited and recognized Hunka without informing the government or the delegation from Ukraine, adding that the fact that Rota didn’t inform anyone and didn’t do diligence broke trust with lawmakers.

 The Friends of Simon Wiesenthal Center for Holocaust Studies said in a statement that the incident “has left a stain on our country’s venerable legislature with profound implications both in Canada and globally.”